shawntabrizi/shawntabrizi.github.io/_posts/2017-11-05-correcting-ethereum-web3-js-hello-world.md

 Special shout out to [Reddit user JonnyLatte](https://www.reddit.com/r/ethdev/comments/7acshg/in_the_spirit_of_devcon3_build_your_first_web3js/dp9xdff/?utm_content=permalink&utm_medium=user&utm_source=reddit&utm_name=frontpage) for telling me the errors in my ways, and getting me to read more of the documentation around Web3!

-As always, if you found this content helpful, feel free to show some appreciation at this address: 0xD62835Fe2B40C8411A10E7980a290270e6A23cDA
+As always, if you found this content helpful, feel free to check out my [donation page](https://shawntabrizi.com/donate/).